HR in 90 Seconds - June 2018Posted in : Supplementary Articles ROI on 13 June 2018

 Looking at the news from the last few weeks, it seems that everyone is talking again about retirement ages.
-We have a number of excellent resources on this on our Employment Law Hub.
+We have a number of excellent resources on this on the Irish Employment Law Hub.
 We know you are short for time so we have reviewed them all and brought together the key learning points to help you stay up to speed with minimal effort.
 You can follow the relevant links for an in-depth analysis of each issue.

 This month’s takeaway points include:

 - A list of 7 key learning points and 4 basic steps to take in relation to Retirement Ages;

 - The main steps in managing absence and sick leave; and

 - Key points on how to manage change.

 The issue of retirement comes up regularly for employers and the code published on 20th December 2017 usefully restates the law and then guides HR professionals through how to deal with the issue of retiring employees.
 It sets out best practice over the following headings: